NotsoanoNimus/client-monitor/README.md

 # Client-Monitor
-A PowerShell script to monitor a client environment for changes (services, startup applications, store apps, scheduled tasks, &amp; installed apps) from a central administrative server, generating reports to view each change per workstation/client.
+A PowerShell script to monitor a client environment for changes (services, startup applications, store apps, scheduled tasks, &amp; installed apps) from a central administrative server, generating reports to view each change per workstation/client in one aggregated email notification.
 This script is designed to have monitoring capabilities at the _shortest interval of once per minute_ for reporting changes.

+When running the script, ensure that the host is an administrator for the target machines across the network, and that the selected hosts have _WinRM_ enabled for execution of remote PowerShell commands.
+The security of this (Windows Firewall, SIEM, etc) is completely up to you.

 ## Monitored Locations & Properties